Just because you call them a contractor doesn’t mean they are….

 - How different is my relationship with this person from my relationship with my other employees?

 These guideposts can help you figure out whether or not someone is working for you as an employee or as an independent contractor.
 It is important for the security of your business that you know what your legal relationship is with the people you hire.
 An attorney can help you navigate this area effectively and can support you in ensuring you are properly protected down the line.

 Do you have questions about the process that will help you correctly classify employees and contractors?
-Consult today with one of our Human Resources Advisors or Attorneys and let us help guide you through your specific employee related concerns.
+Consult today with one of our Attorneys and let us help guide you through your specific employee related concerns.